Topics:

 • Vocational Rehabilitation Referrals:

-• Long-term Family Assistance Recipients (LTFA): an individual who is a member of a family that:
+• Long-term Family Assistance Recipients (LTFA): A member of a family that:

 • Received TANF payments for at least 18 consecutive months ending on the hiring date OR;